sjvermeu/sjvermeu.github.io/content/2013/06/using-extended-attributes-for-custom-information.md

 Title: Using extended attributes for custom information
 Date: 2013-06-02 03:50
-Category: Free Software
+Category: Free-Software
-Tags: attributes, expiration, extended attributes, linux, xattr
+Tags: attributes, expiration, extended-attributes, linux, xattr
 Slug: using-extended-attributes-for-custom-information

 One of the things I have been meaning to implement on my system is a way